TrollRoll2/ot-harjoitustyo/README.md

 # The Title
 **This text is very important**
-_This row, however, is jut cursive_
+_This row, however, is just cursive_

 [Gitlog on tässä](https://github.com/TrollRoll2/ot-harjoitustyo/blob/master/laskarit/viikko1/gitlog.txt)